Blacktoft: History

-The church, dedicated to the Holy Trinity, was designated a Grade II listed building in 1966 and is now recorded in the National Heritage List for England, maintained by Historic England.
+The Anglican Holy Trinity Church, Blacktoft, was designated a Grade II listed building in 1966 and is now recorded in the National Heritage List for England, maintained by Historic England.
 The church was constructed in 1841 by John Harper, of ashlar masonry with a west tower, Perpendicular-style windows, and a nave with apse at the east.
 The stability of a previous Blacktoft church was causing concern in the early 1740s.
 A contemporary court report noted that the chancel of the church had been re-built to a lower height than one existing earlier, resulting in a gap between the top of the new chancel and nave.
 This gap was closed by stooths—wooden studs or battens—on the exterior of the nave supporting a beam.
 The court heard that the earlier higher chancel roof had collapsed in the early 1660s as the congregation were leaving the church—this information was treated with scepticism by a prosecutor, but was supported by local masons and carpenters.

 In 1842 Blacktoft ecclesiastical parish covered an area of 2730 acre, and had a population of 394.
 The parish register dated from 1700.
 The Chapelry of Blacktoft had been held by the Bishop of Durham and Durham Monastery—who provided for a stipendiary (paid) priest—up to the reign of Edward VI, this afterwards being granted to a William Jobson, a Hull merchant, who became lay patron (impropriator) of Blacktoft incumbent clergy.
 Patronage reverted to the Dean and Chapter of Durham Cathedral during the reign of George I.

 In the late 18th century the inclosure of land at Blacktoft was enacted by the Inclosure Act 1773.
 A further Blacktoft land inclosure act, the Blacktoft Inclosure Act 1830 (11 Geo.
 4 & 1 Will.
 4. c.
 13 Pr.) was passed, with this act including the lands of Gilberdyke and Faxfleet.

 In early December 2013 Blacktoft, among other regional settlements including Reedness, Saltmarshe, North Ferriby, Hessle and Kingston upon Hull and many more, was subject to flooding due to a tidal surge on the Humber, the largest in 60 years.
 According to the Environment Agency, damage caused would have been worse had it not been for the Hull Tidal Surge Barrier.
 A 2014 Flood Investigation Report from East Riding of Yorkshire Council recommended that affected property owners should "develop a personal flood plan".
 However, improved flood defences are likely to be introduced across the Humber Estuary including the significant raising of the river bank in order to ensure such flooding does not happen again.
 The Environment Agency expressed confidence in such flood defences being improved by the government in order to prevent flooding re-occurring in the Haltemprice and Howden constituency and across the East Riding of Yorkshire.